sabbih-shah/stable-diffusion-experiments/README.md

 The normal worklow would be to finetune the model depending on the data and the goal.
 The model can be finetuned using the following:

-1. LoRA Textural Inversion (maximum compatibiltiy with open source checkpoints)
+1. [LoRA Textural](https://huggingface.co/docs/diffusers/training/lora) Inversion (maximum compatibiltiy with open source checkpoints)
-2. LoRA Dreambooth (Low compatibiltiy with open source checkpoints)
+2. [LoRA Dreambooth](https://huggingface.co/docs/diffusers/training/lora) (Low compatibiltiy with open source checkpoints)
-3. Dreamartist (Low compatibiltiy but better with faces compared to dreambooth)
+3. [Dreamartist](https://github.com/7eu7d7/DreamArtist-sd-webui-extension) (Low compatibiltiy but better with faces compared to dreambooth)
-4. ControlNet (This should be compatible with almost all checkpoints) -- (This attaches zero convolutions to the middle and decoder blocks of the UNEt and should allow finer control over the output.)
+4. [ControlNet](https://github.com/lllyasviel/ControlNet) (This should be compatible with almost all checkpoints) -- (This attaches zero convolutions to the middle and decoder blocks of the UNEt and should allow finer control over the output.)
+5. [Tencent T2I-Adapter](https://github.com/TencentARC/T2I-Adapter/tree/main) (This should be compatible with almost all checkpoints and can be used with other models after finetuning only once)

 Then the model would be copied to a web-ui for quick interactive testing if required.
 The following repo is recommended for this: